 If you or someone you love have been charged with any kind of assault or battery in Virginia, you need to act fast to make sure you can fight back against these charges.
 It’s crucial that you schedule a free criminal case evaluation with a Fairfax criminal defense lawyer as soon as possible.
 The sooner you consult with an assault and battery lawyer, the sooner you can get started creating a strong case for your defense.

 Schedule A Free Consultation With A Fairfax Criminal Defense Lawyer About Your Felony Assault And Battery Charges As Soon As Possible

 As previously mentioned, a felony assault and battery charge could land you a twenty five year sentence in prison.
 This is too high a risk to accept.
-You need to contact Fairfax criminal defense attorney Scott C. Nolan as soon as possible for a free consultation.
+You need to contact Fairfax criminal defense attorney Scott C. Nolan, PLLC as soon as possible for a free consultation.
 In your free consultation, you can expect to discuss the details of your case, and to receive sound legal advice that prepares you to move forward.

 Not all Fairfax assault lawyers offer a free consultation, but The Law Office of Scott C. Nolan, PLLC is committed to protecting the rights of Virginia residents, and will stop at nothing to fight on your behalf and minimize your penalties as best as possible.